michelcrypt4d4mus/ethecycle/README.md

 # Questions
 1. IIRC you said the txion amounts were already correctly adjusted for decimals?
 (AKA divided by `10^18` for most tokens)
 1. Current unique ID for edge is `transaction_id = f"{self.transaction_hash}-{self.log_index}"`.
 Does that make sense?
+1. Do you have a rough estimate as far as blocks per hour and/or blocks per day?

 # Resources
 * [Gremling Cheat Sheet](https://dkuppitz.github.io/gremlin-cheat-sheet/101.html), [Advanced Cheet Sheet](https://dkuppitz.github.io/gremlin-cheat-sheet/102.html) (includes `cyclicPath()` element)